In Solidarity With The People Of Valencia

 Statement in Support for the People of Valencia and All Those Affected by the Extreme ‘Climate’ Event

-As a health organisation, we rarely issue statements about politically sensitive situations.
+As a health advocacy organisation, we rarely issue statements about politically sensitive situations.
 However, the ongoing spate of extremely unusual ‘climate’ events share common features with important health impacts.

 There is always a confluence of: